 Who am I?

 I am a working psychotherapist and clinical supervisor with a strong spiritual interest, based primarily on Buddhist philosophy, but interested and well experienced in working with existential conflicts and exploration of many life styles, relationships and spiritual issues.
-I firmly believe that there are many paths to the same place of eventual spiritual enlightenment and depth understanding of how things are.
+I firmly believe, as a buddhist psychotherapist, that there are many paths to the same place of eventual spiritual enlightenment and depth understanding of how things are.